kytos/kytos/docs/developer/how_to_contribute.rst

 Blueprint
 ---------

 We have a type of document used to describe our architectural choices, called a ‘blueprint’.
-This document is used to specify the details of any process, resources and anything else that is desirable to be implemented in the Kytos Project and cannot be reduced to a Github problem or a meeting to be outlined.
+This document records all the main architectural decisions made in the kytos project, this document is developed for our current developers and mainly for our future developers.
+This document is used to specify the details of any process, resource, and anything else that is desirable to be implemented, resulting in a major architectural change.
+You can check out our blueprints to learn more about our architectural choices in the `blueprint section`_.
-This document records all the major architectural decisions made in the kytos project, this document is developed for our current developers and mainly for future developers.
+Remember that this document is not just for you, but mainly for other developers.

 Coding style
 ------------